Enhanced Hospital Cleaning

 The report found that evidence is accumulating that contaminated surfaces make an important contribution to the epidemic and endemic transmission of C. difficile, vancomycin-resistant enterococci, methicillin-resistant Staphylococcus aureus, Acinetobacter baumannii, Pseudomonas aeruginosa and norovirus and that improved environmental decontamination can contribute to the control of outbreaks.

-With increased healthcare fees for patients, hospitals and governments, extended hospital stays, potential re-admission, and in a worst-case scenario, death, the cost of hospital-acquired infections can’t be understated.
+With increased healthcare fees for patients, hospitals and governments, extended hospital stays, potential re-admission, and in a worst-case scenario, death, the cost of healthcare-associated infections can’t be understated.
 Inadequate hospital cleaning and ineffective disinfectant products can lead to real ramifications for a hospital’s service delivery and patient care.

 Proven results

-The prevention of hospital-acquired infections should be front and centre when it comes to safeguarding the health and welfare of your patients, employees, and other stakeholders.
+The prevention of healthcare-associated infections should be front and centre when it comes to safeguarding the health and welfare of your patients, employees, and other stakeholders.
 While many disinfecting products kill pathogens, surfaces are re-contaminated within minutes.
-With the specialised application of a long-lasting antimicrobial decontaminate like Allied BioServices’ SW2™ infection control system, you can ensure a more hygienic hospital and virtually eliminate the transmission of hospital-acquired infections from surfaces.
+With the specialised application of a long-lasting antimicrobial decontaminate like Allied BioServices’ SW2 infection control system, you can ensure a more hygienic hospital, reducing the transmission risk of healthcare-associated infections from surfaces.

-In another study, published in the Clinical Infectious Diseases Journal, treated hospital units experienced a 36% decline in hospital-acquired infections caused by antibiotic-resistant viruses, while the control group had no change, further demonstrating the effectiveness of SW2™ on hospital cleaning and infection control.
+In another study, published in the Clinical Infectious Diseases Journal, treated hospital units experienced a 36% decline in healthcare-associated infections caused by antibiotic-resistant viruses, while the control group had no change, further demonstrating the effectiveness of SW2™ on hospital cleaning and infection control.

-Next-generation hospital-acquired infection control
+Next-generation healthcare-associated infection control

-SW2™ disinfects like nothing on the market.
-Unlike regular hospital cleaning products, that need to be left wet on a surface for 5 to 10 minutes to be effective and even then, only provide momentary protection, a single application of SW2™ offers disinfecting action that lasts for 90+ Days.
-With only four treatments needed per annum, you can shield your patients from surface transmission of hospital-acquired infections for months, not minutes.
+SW2 protects like nothing on the market.
+Unlike regular hospital cleaning products, that need to be left wet on a surface for 5 to 10 minutes to be effective and even then, only provide momentary protection, a single application of SW2 offers antimicrobial action that lasts up to 3 months.
+With only four treatments needed per annum, you can shield your patients from surface transmission of healthcare-associated infections for months, not minutes.

-From air conditioning filters to reception counters, bed rails to door handles, computers to patient monitors, SW2™ is a hard-wearing protective polymer bonding to hard and soft surfaces and equipment and doesn’t come off even with regular cleaning.
-This antimicrobial coating creates a hostile environment for pathogens, including the SARS-CoV-2 virus, to reduce the incidence of hospital-acquired infections.
+From air conditioning systems to reception counters, bed rails to door handles, computers to patient monitors, SW2 is a hard-wearing protective polymer bonding to surfaces and equipment and doesn’t come off even with regular cleaning.
+This antimicrobial coating creates a hostile environment to reduce the incidence of healthcare-associated infections.

-SW2™ is a vital proactive tool for healthcare professionals to facilitate enhanced hygiene and guard against hospital-acquired infections 24 hours a day.
-With a non-toxic formula, SW2™ is safe to use in any ward or healthcare setting.
+SW2 is a vital proactive tool for healthcare professionals to facilitate enhanced hygiene and guard against healthcare-associated infections 24 hours a day.
+With a non-toxic formula, SW2 is safe to use in any ward or healthcare setting.
 It won’t release harsh chemical fumes and is completely odourless.
 The spray is non-corrosive so that it won’t erode or tarnish delicate surfaces like mobile tablet devices and medical equipment.

 Secure your hospital today